Our Children's Trust: Lawsuits against US States

 Held v.
-State of Montana
+Montana

 Held v.
-State of Montana was filed by Our Children’s Trust in March 2020 on behalf of 16 Montanan youths.
+Montana was filed by Our Children's Trust in March 2020 on behalf of 16 Montanan youths.
 The case alleges that by affirmatively promoting a fossil fuel-driven energy system, Montana is violating the constitutional rights of the youth to a clean and healthful environment.
-The lawsuit also claims that the state’s fossil fuel energy system is contributing to the climate crisis and is degrading Montana’s constitutionally protected public trust resources.
+The lawsuit also claims that the state's fossil fuel energy system is contributing to the climate crisis and is degrading Montana's constitutionally protected public trust resources.

-Attorneys for the youth plaintiffs presented oral arguments on the state’s motion to dismiss on February 18, 2021.
-On August 4, 2021, a judge ruled in favor of the youth plaintiffs and denied the state’s motion to dismiss.
-The youth plaintiffs and their attorneys are now preparing for trial which will begin on June 12, 2023.
-The case will be the first ever constitutional climate trial and first ever children’s climate trial in U.S. history.
+Attorneys for the youth plaintiffs presented oral arguments on the state's motion to dismiss on February 18, 2021.
+On August 4, 2021, a judge ruled in favor of the youth plaintiffs and denied the state's motion to dismiss.
+The trial began on June 12, 2023, being the first constitutional climate trial and first ever children's climate trial in U.S. history.
+On August 14, 2023, the trial court judge ruled in the youth plaintiffs' favor, though the state indicated it would appeal the decision.
+Montana's Supreme Court heard oral arguments on July 10, 2024, its seven justices taking the case under advisement.
+On December 18, 2024, the Montana Supreme Court upheld the county court ruling.

+Genesis B. v.
+EPA

+In December 2023, Our Children's Trust filed Genesis B. v.
+EPA in the state of California.